makinteract/vscode-microbit-micropython/README.md

 ### `Initialize the workspace`

 This command initializes the current workspace by copying a _microbit_ folder in the workspace (used to enable VScode IntelliSense), and by prompting the user to select a template file.
+The user can also optionally select additional libraries for extended IntelliSense support.

 ![Initialization](images/initialization.png)